GlitchEnzo/NuGetForUnity/plugin-dev-readme.md

 ## Introduction

-In order to develop a NugetForUnity Plugin you need to start with these steps:
+In order to develop a NuGetForUnity Plugin you need to start with these steps:

 1. Decide on your plugin name.
 It could just be your company's name for example.
 2. You plugin project name should be <PluginName>.NugetForUnityPlugin since the plugin loader will look for dlls which contain NugetForUnityPlugin in its name.
-3. If you are targeting Unity older than 2021.3 create a .netstandard2.0 C# library project.
+3. If you are targeting Unity older than 2021.3 create a `.netstandard2.0` C# library project.
-4. If you are targeting Unity 2021.3 or newer create a .netstandard2.1 C# library project.
+4. If you are targeting Unity 2021.3 or newer create a `.netstandard2.1` C# library project.
-5. NugetForUnity contains NugetForUnity.PluginAPI.dll that you need to add as a reference in your project.
-You can copy it to your project or reference using a relative path from some other place.
+5. NuGetForUnity contains NuGetForUnity.PluginAPI.dll that you need to add as a reference in your project.
+You can install the `NuGetForUnity.PluginAPI` nuget package, copy it to your project or reference it using a relative path from some other place.
-6. Depending on the needs of your plugin you might also need to add references to UnityEngine.dll and UnityEditor.dll from your Unity installation.
+6. Depending on the needs of your plugin you might also need to add references to `UnityEngine.dll` and `UnityEditor.dll` from your Unity installation.
 7. Write a class that implements `INugetPlugin` interface.
 In the `Register` method you will get a `INugetPluginRegistry` that has methods you can use to register your classes that implement custom handling of certain functionalities like installing and uninstalling the packages.

 Note that `INugetPluginRegistry` provides you a few things you can use in your plugin: